Office of the General Secretary of the Chinese Communist Party: History

 The earlier position of Chairman of the Chinese Communist Party did not have formal staff responsible for supporting only their work specifically.
 After the office of Chairman of the CCP Central Committee was replaced by the general secretary of the CCP Central Committee in 1982, the two general secretaries Hu Yaobang and Zhao Ziyang respectively employed Lin Mu and Bao Tong as their main secretaries.
 In spite of this arrangement, the office of the general secretary of the Central Committee of the Chinese Communist Party was not yet formally established.
 It was not until Jiang Zemin became the general secretary that the official institution of the General Secretary's Office of the Central Committee of the Chinese Communist Party was clearly established.
-Under the Hu Jintao Administration, the position was considered to be of Ministerial Rank, though under Xi Jinping Administration, the position is now Departmental Rank, which is one level lower.
+Under the Hu Jintao Administration, the position was considered to be of Ministerial Rank, though under the Xi Jinping Administration, the position is now Departmental Rank, which is one level lower.